Brian White | May 22, 2020 | Motorcycle Accidents

 - Call the police.
 Even if you think the accident was a minor fender bender, it’s important you call the police to the scene so they can document everything.

 - Document as much as you can.
 If you have a smartphone or camera with you, take photos of the accident scene.
 Be sure to photograph all damage done to all vehicles, road conditions, location of traffic signals and signs, etc. Also, get the names and contact information of anyone who may have witnessed the accident.

 - Be seen by a doctor.
 If you don’t need to be treated at the scene, a licensed medical doctor should examine you as quickly as possible.
 Some injuries can take a while to make themselves known.

 - See a personal injury attorney.
 Since motor scooters are still fairly new to our society, many are unaware of their rights in terms of liability after a crash.
 After speaking with a personal injury attorney, you should have a better understanding of whether you have a legal claim for your accident.

-As motor scooters increasingly become a part of the Houston lifestyle, it’s in everyone’s best interest to learn how to use them as safely as possible.
+As motor scooters increasingly become a part of the Harris County lifestyle, it’s in everyone’s best interest to learn how to use them as safely as possible.

 Contact the Houston Motorcycle Accident Lawyers at Attorney Brian White Personal Injury Lawyers For Help

 Attorney Brian White Personal Injury Lawyers – East Fwy